 Thinking in terms of priority — Asides can often be replaced with cards when used to communicate some kind of important alert or update.
 You can think of an aside as a less disruptive card: helpful for when you don’t want the content to stick out, but unhelpful when you do.

-Content — Inside a .content selector, <blockquote> elements are automatically styled as .asides.
+Content — Inside a .content selector, <blockquote> elements are automatically styled as @neutral .asides.

 Semantic structure — It’s recommended to use the .aside selector with the <aside> HTML5 element.
 It’s not required, but generally results in more semantic markup.